Last month, one of our rental properties looked like this:

 That said —

 Let’s dive into the renovation details.
-Welcome to July 2016, when Will and I spent $7,100 more than we earned.
+Welcome to July 2016, when we spent $7,100 more than we earned.

 Renovating: From “Meh” to “Whoa!” in One Month